 Organizations that award grants for disabled homeowners will have their own definitions for disability and use that reference to determine appropriate aid.

 Most home improvement grants and loans will have a space for you to apply on their website.
-If you’re looking for assistance buying a home, consult your mortgage lender about available grants and how to qualify.
+If you’re looking for assistance with buying a home, consult your mortgage lender about available grants and how to qualify.

-The Housing Choice Voucher Homeownership Program helps cover home buying and homeownership costs for eligible first-time home buyers, including those with disabilities.
+The Housing Choice Voucher homeownership program helps cover home buying and homeownership costs for eligible first-time home buyers, including those with disabilities.